kafidas/just-text/README.md

+# just-text
-# just-text: Greek Laws in plain text format
+# Greek Laws in plain text format

 This repository provides raw data of Greek Laws in plain text format.